Spend a perfect 3-day weekend in Ireland’s Boyne Valley

 How to spend the day

 Chris and Sara at Bread with Benefits host workshops and food experiences in the Boyne Valley.
 As part of their mission to encourage healthy and nutritious sourdough bread and less ultra-processed food in our diets, they use their expertise to teach about grain, gut health, baking methods and a whole host of other related topics.
-It’s a fabulous way to learn about local produce and how to make best use of it.
+This is a fabulous way to learn about local produce and how to make best use of it.
 Snack on sourdough pancakes while Chris teaches you about wheat germ; make your own butter using double cream and a tupperware jar; and taste a freshly baked slice of sourdough or a sourdough cracker with that same homemade butter.
-Knowledgeable and personable, Chris and Sara are a joy to spend time with in the studio beside their house.
-I left, sourdough starter in hand, full of enthusiasm to try the bread and other recipes for myself.
-(The crackers have gone down very well.)

-Amy Lynch traveled to the Boyne Valley at the invitation of Discover Boyne Valley.
+Amy Lynch traveled to the Boyne Valley at the invitation of Discover Boyne Valley .
 Lonely Planet staff members do not accept freebies in exchange for positive coverage.